Indian Institute of Management Kozhikode

-Indian Institute of Management Kozhikode (IIM Kozhikode or IIMK) is an autonomous public business school located in Calicut (Kozhikode), Kerala.
+The Indian Institute of Management - Kozhikode (IIM - Kozhikode or IIM - K) is an autonomous public business school located in Kozhikode, Kerala, India.
 The institute, set up in 1996 by the Government of India in collaboration with the State Government of Kerala, is one of the 20 Indian Institutes of Management (IIMs).
 It was the fifth IIM to be established.

-The institute conducts a full range of academic activities in the field of management education covering research, teaching, and training, consulting and intellectual infrastructure development.
-The institute emphasises the development of analytical skills and a focus on global and cross-cultural issues with a balance between business demands and social concerns.
+The institute conducts academic activities in the field of management education covering research, teaching, and training, consulting and intellectual infrastructure development.

 History

 Indian Institute of Management Kozhikode was instituted in 1996 by the Government of India in collaboration with the Government of the state of Kerala and the first batch of 42 students commenced in 1997 at the temporary campus at the National Institute of Technology Calicut.
 In 2000, the site of the present campus at Kunnamangalam was identified.
 The following year, Joseph Stein (also the architect of the India Habitat Centre in Delhi) and Stein Mani Chowla Architects began the design and construction of the institute.
 In 2003, IIM Kozhikode started using its hill-top campus.
 The then President of India, APJ Abdul Kalam inaugurated the campus.

 Interactive Learning, a hybrid model management education programme for working executives, was introduced in 2001–02.
-IIM Kozhikode was the first institute in Asia to offer an intense and rigorous learning programme in management for working executives,being given in a blended hybrid model.
+IIM Kozhikode was the first institute in Asia to offer an intense and rigorous learning programme in management for working executives, being given in a blended hybrid model.
 Having started with 300 class contact hrs in 2001–02, the year-long Executive Management Education Programme is today the richest available in the country having 850+ class contact hours equal to the PGP-BL one year model.
 The Management Development Programme was also introduced the same year.
 The institute increased the number of students in PGP to 180 in 2005.In the batch of 2013 the intake is around 361 for PGP.
 IIMK started its doctoral programme, Fellow Program in Management (FPM) in 2007, now known as the PhD Program.
 The intake of women in the PGP course was pro-actively increased to 30% from the batch of 2010–12 to increase the number of women in management roles in India.
 In 2010, IIMK signed a memorandum of understanding with Yale University to establish a Center of Excellence for Academic Leadership as part of Singh-Obama Knowledge Initiative.

 IIMK Kozhikode Campus was set up in August 2012.